onurqnel/Blog-myCsJourney/README.md

 cd my-cs-journey
 ```

-Install dependencies:
+- Install dependencies:
 ```
 npm install
 ```

-Run the application:
+- Run the application:
 ```
 npm run dev
 ```

-Build for production:
+- Build for production:
 ```
 npm run build
 ```

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgements
 Thanks to the developers of all the libraries and frameworks used in this project.